Staff Insights

 The items are being collected on Friday 29 November to allow time for CRCS to assemble and distribute the hampers.
 Thank you for supporting this wonderful project.

-Share this articleDo you have a bit of time next month?
+Share this articleDo you have a bit of time this weekend?
 Time to give blood and change lives?
 1 in 3 people in Belconnen will need blood, and they need people like you to give it.

 Lifeblood will be in Belconnen between 7 to 16 December.
 Don’t forget to pre-book your spot at Lifeblood.com.au, on our app, or on 13 14 95.